 Research Area(s): Atomic, Molecular and Optical PhysicsBiophysicsCondensed Matter Physics And Materials Science

-Naomi S. Ginsberg is an Associate Professor of Chemistry and Physics at University of California, Berkeley and a Faculty Scientist in the Materials Sciences and Molecular Biophysics and Integrated Imaging Divisions at Lawrence Berkeley National Laboratory, where she has been since 2010.
+Naomi S. Ginsberg is an Associate Professor of Chemistry and Physics at the University of California, Berkeley, and a Faculty Scientist in the Materials Sciences and Molecular Biophysics and Integrated Imaging Divisions at Lawrence Berkeley National Laboratory, where she has been since 2010.
 She currently focuses on elucidating the electronic and molecular dynamics in a wide variety of soft electronic and biological materials by devising new electron and optical imaging modalities that enable characterization of fast and ultrafast processes at the nanoscale and as a function of their heterogeneities.
 Naomi received a B.A.Sc. degree in Engineering Science from the University of Toronto in 2000 and a Ph.D. in Physics from Harvard University in 2007, after which she held a Glenn T. Seaborg Postdoctoral Fellowship at Lawrence Berkeley National Lab.
 Her background in chemistry, physics, and engineering has previously led her to observe initiating events of photosynthesis that take place in a millionth billionth of a second and to slow, stop, and store light pulses in some of the coldest atom clouds on Earth.
 She is the Berkeley lead of STROBE, a multi-university NSF Science and Technology Center devoted to imaging science, a member of the Kavli Energy Nanoscience Institute at Berkeley, and the recipient of a David and Lucile Packard Fellowship in Science and Engineering (2011), a DARPA Young Faculty Award (2012), an Alfred P. Sloan Foundation Fellowship (2015), and a Camille Dreyfus Teacher-Scholar Award (2016) in addition to a series of teaching awards in the physical sciences.
 In 2017-18 she was a Miller Professor for Basic Research in Science at UC Berkeley and was designated a Kavli Fellow.
 In 2019 she was the Kroto Lecturer in Chemical Physics at Florida State University.
-She is the recipient of the 2020 ACS Early-Career Award in Experimental Physical Chemistry.
+She is the recipient of the 2020 ACS Early-Career Award in Experimental Physical Chemistry and became a Fellow of the American Physical Society in 2021.
+She received the Carol D. Soc Distinguished Graduate Student Mentoring Award in 2022.

 Taking electronic materials—semiconductors or conductors—as an example, one can easily imagine how the various structures of solids formed from these components would impact the band structure in ways that are more challenging to orchestrate with individual atoms alone.
 These building blocks take up space and can be anisotropic or have different symmetries than atoms do on their own, which offers the exciting possibility to create materials with new and different emergent properties well beyond their bulk moduli.
 The weaker bonds between building blocks even permit close-to-room temperature material formation from precursors.
 One current related hallmark of the typical structures of hierarchical materials, however, is that they are often trapped far from equilibrium, presenting the opportunity to investigate how local structural variations or other heterogeneities affect their emergent properties.